-The undersigned certify that they Oral Examination.
-We: approve it have read the dissertation, and attended the candidate's Final

-defer action pending minor revi sions and chair approval

-defer action pending major revi sions and full committee review

-defer action pending major rev isions and a full committee hearing
+The undersigned certify that they have read the dissertation, and attentional Oral Examination.
+We: approve it ided the candidate's defer action pending minor revisions and chair approval defer action pending major revisions and full committee review defer action pending major revisions and a full committee hearing reject it Required revisions:

-reject it

-Required revisions:

 Chairperson

 Committee Member

 Committee Member

 Committee Member

-^{} Committee Chair should attach a list of specific revisions required.
+\ Committee Chair should attach a list of specific revisions required.
 Failure to complete revisions within six months of the defense date will result in a second defense before the full committee.